 Staunch traditionalists wouldn’t be caught dead quaffing anything other than malty märzenbier by the liter.
 But if your tastes lean toward something lighter, go for a radler, the low-alcohol mix of lager and sparkling lemonade that is believed to have been invented in Munich.
 Get our Traditional Radler recipe.

-2 Liter Beer Boot Oktoberfest Glasses, 2 for $39.99 on Amazon
+2 Liter Beer Boot Oktoberfest Glasses, 2 for $42.50 from Amazon

 For when even a stein isn't quite festive enough.